-- Throw away makeup if the color or smell changes.
+- Throw away cosmetics if the color or smell changes.

 - Do not use spray cans while you are smoking or near an open flame.
 It could start a fire.

-- Do not use eye makeup if you have an eye infection.
-Throw away eye makeup you were using.
+- Throw away your eye makeup if you get an eye infection.

 - Do not use cosmetics near your eyes unless they are meant for your eyes.
-For example, don’t use a lip liner as an eyeliner.
-You may spread germs from your mouth to you eyes.
+For example, do not use lip liner on your eyes.

-- Call your doctor to find out how to take care of the problem.
+- Call your healthcare provider to find out how to take care of the problem.

 - Report serious problems to FDA at: www.fda.gov/medwatch/report.htm or 1-800-332-1088.